Help Center

 Custom Content Type

-This module allows you to create custom tables in the website database, fill them with data manually or using front-end forms, and then export that information or show it on the website pages with the help of the Listing Grid widget or block.
+This module is intended to create custom tables in the website database, fill them with data manually or using front-end forms, and then export that information or show it on the website pages using the Listing Grid widget/block/element.
+After activation, the Custom Content Types tab will be added to the JetEngine submenu.

-To learn more, proceed to the How to Create a Custom Content Type tutorial.
+More about the CCT functionality for better site organization is presented in the How to Create a Custom Content Type tutorial.

 REST API Listings

 After activation, the REST API Endpoints tab will be added to the JetEngine Settings dashboard.
 Besides that, a “REST API Endpoint” option will be available in the Listing creation window.
+Also, this module adds the “REST API Request” notification to the JetEngine and JetFormBuilder forms.

-When you enable this module, it makes blocks in the Gutenberg editor area full width — not depending on theme styles.
+After activation of the Module, it makes blocks in the Gutenberg editor area full width — not depending on the theme styles.
+For example, that’s how the Calendar block looks with the usual width.

 calendar block with the usual width

-calendar block when the fullwidth block editor module enabled
+calendar block when the fullwidth module enabled

 External Modules

-jetengine external modules
+jetengine external modulus enabled

 jetengine external modules as installed plugins

-charts and tables builder tabs
+dynamic charts and dynamic tables modules activated

-get attachment file link by ID Elementor
+get attachment file link by ID in Elementor

 Dynamic Tables Builder